psyko-gh/overcrawlrr/docs/configuration.md

 !!! note "Hot reload"

-    The configuration is automattically reloaded when a change is detected
+    The configuration is automatically reloaded when a change is detected

 ---